WORKSHOPS

 Differences between the Wednesday & Thursday FLOW

-• Thursday starts/ends an hour later
+• Thursday starts/ends one hour later

 To inquire about the workshops: Use the form at the bottom of this page to send your name & email address.
 I’ll reply & we can schedule a time to chat about your questions & your writing!